Taran132g/taranveer-singh.github.io/ORDER_EXECUTION.md

 - Verify DB `live_orders` rows record the adjusted price you expect.
 - In dry-run mode, confirm `_record_fill` messages fire only after the fill poll succeeds; otherwise the position should remain unchanged.

+## What changed in this PR
+- Inline alert durability is stronger: if the low-latency queue is full we still fall back to the DB so no alerts are lost.
+- Pricing uses side-aware quotes with safer casting to avoid midpoint bugs that could block orders.
+- Repriced limits now guard against missing order IDs and track cancel attempts so symbols do not get stuck behind an old working order.
+- CLI symbol overrides work again, and instrument lookup handles both sync and async Schwab clients for wider compatibility.